Our mission is to change the way that women choose their contraception

 So, I decided to create The Lowdown.

 A year of building the site later and here we are.
 Our plan is to get to 5,000 reviews for each type, and then work out what the data and our users is telling us.

 Collecting this data is just the beginning.
 There is so much more we can do; from creating an algorithm that works out if you didn’t like one type, which is the best type for you to try, to working with pharmaceutical companies to learn more about how we can improve the drugs and their research and development.

 I am determined to provide better information and real world advice for those that need it, so women don’t have to go through what I went through.

-Alice founded The Lowdown in 2018 with a mission to help women find helpful, user-generated data on contraception.
-She has led the delivery of our brand, platform and overall proposition.
+Alice set up The Lowdown in 2018 with a mission to help women find helpful, user-generated data on contraception.
+She leads on the delivery of our brand, platform and overall proposition.

 David is in charge of developing our website and app.
 He has extensive experience in startups and has grown and scaled several community based B2C products.